Salah beats Shaqiri and Mane to Liverpool Goal of the Month award | Goal.com

 The top 5️⃣ strikes, voted by you 👇 pic.twitter.com/N1uePztn5p

-That run has set a new Premier League record, with Manchester United’s all-time record scorer Rooney having to relinquish top spot on a notable roll of honour.
+That run has set a new Premier League record, with Manchester United’s all-time record scorer Rooney having to relinquish top spot.

 Shaqiri’s splendid free-kick at Lincoln City in the Carabao Cup took second place.

-Mane’s header in the 2-0 defeat of Chelsea at Stamford Bridge finished settled for the third position.
+Mane’s header in the 2-0 defeat of Chelsea at Stamford Bridge settled for the third position.

 Two other goals from the tie against Lincoln made the top five.